Thousands evacuated from Aleppo after deal over besieged villages

-BEIRUT Thousands were evacuated from the last rebel-held enclave of the city of Aleppo on Monday after a deal was reached to allow people to leave two besieged pro-government villages in nearby Idlib province.
+BEIRUT (Reuters) - Thousands of people were evacuated from the last rebel-held enclave of Aleppo on Monday in return for insurgents allowing people to leave two besieged pro-government villages in nearby Idlib province.

-Convoys of buses from eastern Aleppo reached rebel-held areas of countryside to the west of the city in cold winter weather, according to a U.N. official and the Syrian Observatory for Human Rights, a monitoring group.
+In bitter winter weather, convoys of buses from eastern Aleppo reached rebel-held areas to the west of the city.
+More buses left the Shi'ite Muslim villages of al-Foua and Kefraya for government lines, according to a U.N. official and the Syrian Observatory for Human Rights, a monitoring group.

-At the same time, 10 buses left the Shi'ite Muslim villages of al-Foua and Kefraya, north of Idlib, for government lines in Aleppo, the sources said.
+The foreign and defense ministers of Russia and Iran, President Bashar al-Assad's main supporters, and Turkey, which backs some large rebel groups, will meet in Moscow on Tuesday.

+The talks, aimed at giving fresh impetus for a solution in Aleppo, will go ahead despite the killing of Russia's ambassador to Ankara by a gunman on Monday.

+The Syrian ambassador to the United Nations, Bashar Ja'afari, denounced the resolution as propaganda, saying the last of the rebels were leaving and Aleppo would be "clean" by Monday evening.

+U.N.
+Syria mediator Staffan de Mistura intends to convene peace talks in Geneva on Feb.
+8, his office said.

-The recapture of Aleppo is Syrian President Bashar al-Assad's biggest victory so far in the nearly six-year-old war, but the fighting is by no means over with large tracts of the country still under the control of insurgent and Islamist groups.
+The recapture of Aleppo is Syrian President Bashar al-Assad's biggest victory so far in the nearly six-year-old war, but the fighting is not over.
+Large parts of the country are still controlled by insurgent and Islamist groups.

-Turkish Foreign Minister Mevlut Cavusoglu said some 20,000 civilians had been evacuated from Aleppo so far.
+Turkish Foreign Minister Mevlut Cavusoglu said 20,000 civilians had been evacuated from Aleppo so far, but there were wide variations in estimates of how many people still sought to be taken out, from a few thousand up to tens of thousands.

+“Thousands of people still want to be evacuated,” ICRC spokesman Krista Armstrong said of Aleppo.

+An estimated total of 17,000 people have been evacuated from the enclave since Thursday, including 7,000 on Monday, she said.

+“There are still 40 buses inside the enclave of east Aleppo with more people who are proceeding with evacuation.
+The operation is still ongoing,” she said.

+Senior rebel official Zakaria Malahifji of the Aleppo-based Fastaqim group said "the process is supposed to continue" throughout the night.

-The United Nations said nearly 50 children, some critically injured, were rescued from eastern Aleppo, where they had been trapped in an orphanage.
+Nearly 50 children, some critically injured, were rescued from eastern Aleppo, where they had been trapped in an orphanage, the United Nations said.

-The evacuation of civilians, including wounded people, from the two villages had been demanded by the Syrian army and its allies before they would allow fighters and civilians trapped in Aleppo to depart.
+The evacuation of civilians from the two villages had been demanded by the Syrian army and its allies before they would allow fighters and civilians trapped in Aleppo to depart.
 The stand-off halted the Aleppo evacuation over the weekend.

 "Complex evacuations from East Aleppo and Foua & Kefraya now in full swing.
 More than 900 buses needed to evacuate all.
 We must not fail," Jan Egeland, who chairs the United Nations aid task force in Syria, tweeted.

-Ahmad al-Dbis, a medical aid worker heading a team evacuating patients from Aleppo, said 89 buses had left the city.
+Ahmad al-Dbis, a medical aid worker heading a team evacuating patients from Aleppo, said more than 100 buses had left the city.
 "Some evacuees told us that a few children died from the long wait and the intense cold while they were waiting to evacuate," he told Reuters.

-For those still waiting to leave rebel-held Aleppo, conditions were grim, according to Aref al-Aref, a nurse and photographer there.
+For those still in rebel-held Aleppo, conditions were grim, according to Aref al-Aref, a nurse and photographer there.

 "I'm still in Aleppo.
 I'm waiting for them to evacuate the children and women first.
 It's very cold and there's hunger.
 It's a long wait," he told Reuters.
 "People are burning wood and clothes to keep warm in the streets."

-Photographs of people evacuated from Aleppo showed large groups of people standing or crouching with their belongings or loading sacks onto trucks before heading off to further destinations.
+Photographs of people evacuated from Aleppo showed large groups of people standing or crouching with their belongings or loading sacks onto trucks.

-Children, dressed in winter clothes against the cold, carried small backpacks or played with kittens and one older man, in traditional Arab robes and headdress, sat holding a stick.
+Children in winter clothes carried small backpacks or played with kittens.
+One older man, in traditional Arab robes and headdress, sat holding a stick.

-Later on Monday, the Security Council will vote in New York on a resolution to allow U.N. staff to monitor the evacuations.
-The draft resolution was the result of a compromise between Russia and France, and the United States said it was expected to pass unanimously.

-On Sunday, some of the buses sent to al-Foua and Kefraya to carry evacuees out were attacked and torched by armed men, who shouted "God is greatest" and brandished their weapons in front of the burning vehicles, according to a video posted online.
+On Sunday, some of the buses sent to al-Foua and Kefraya to carry evacuees out were attacked and torched by armed men.

-That incident threatened to derail the evacuations, the result of intense negotiations between Russia - Assad's main supporter - and Turkey, which backs some large rebel groups.
+That incident threatened to derail the evacuations, the result of intense negotiations between Russia and Turkey.

-The foreign and defense ministers of Russia, Iran and Turkey will hold talks in Moscow on Tuesday aimed at giving fresh impetus for a solution in Aleppo.

-At stake is the fate of thousands of people still stuck in the last rebel bastion in Aleppo after a series of sudden advances by the Syrian army and allied Shi'ite militias under an intense bombardment that pulverized large sections of the city.
+The fate of those stuck in the last rebel bastion in Aleppo is still at stake after a series of sudden advances by the Syrian army and allied Shi'ite militias under an intense bombardment that pulverized large sections of the city.

 They have been waiting for the chance to leave Aleppo since the ceasefire and evacuation deal was agreed late last Tuesday, but have been prevented from doing so during days of hold-ups.
-The weather in Aleppo has been wet and very cold and there is little shelter and few services in the tiny rebel zone.

 In the square in Aleppo's Sukari district, organizers gave every family a number to allow them access to buses.